Diary of a Wimpy Kid (2010 film): Plot

-11-year-old Greg Heffley is apprehensive about beginning middle school.
-On his first day, he quickly discovers the ups and downs, such as the missing stall doors in the boys' bathroom and the difficulties of obtaining a seat during lunch.
-During P.E. class, Greg and his best friend, Rowley Jefferson, escape from a game of Gladiator and learn from their friend, Chirag Gupta, about a moldy piece of cheese on the basketball court that makes anyone who touches it an outcast and that the only way to get rid of what is known as "the Cheese Touch" is to pass it on to someone else.
-They also meet Angie Steadman, a 7th-grader who isolates herself from the other students to "survive".
-Greg states his intention of becoming the most popular student in school, as well as earning a place in the school yearbook as a class favorite.
+Preteen Greg Heffley illustrates his daily life in a diary for when he is "rich and famous".
+On Greg's first day of middle school, he quickly discovers the ups and downs, such as the missing stall doors in the boys' bathroom and the difficulties of obtaining a seat during lunch.
+During physical education, Greg and his best friend, Rowley Jefferson, escape from a game of shirts-and-skins-based flag football and meet Angie Steadman, a seventh-grader who isolates herself from the other students to "survive".
+They notice a rotting, moldy piece of cheese, and are told by their classmate Chirag Gupta to not touch it, as this would result in acquiring the "Cheese touch" where the only way to get rid of it is by tapping someone.
+Greg states his intentions of becoming the most popular student in school and earning a place in the school yearbook as "Class Clown".

-On Halloween, while Greg and Rowley are out trick-or-treating, a group of teenage boys drive by in a pickup truck and spray a fire extinguisher at them.
-When Greg threatens to call the police, the boys chase him and Rowley to Greg's grandmother's house, but the latter two escape them after Greg accidentally damages the truck.
+When Greg and Rowley go out trick-or-treating on Halloween, a group of teenage boys in a pickup truck spray a fire extinguisher at them and chase them to Greg's grandmother's house.
+They escape after Greg threatens, but accidentally damages their truck with a weed eater.

-The boys join Safety Patrol and try out for a contest that offers a student a chance to become the new cartoonist for the school paper.
-Greg accidentally breaks Rowley's arm, making Rowley popular, and Rowley also wins the cartoonist contest.
-During a Safety Patrol assignment, Greg walks kindergartners down a neighborhood street without Rowley, but panics when he encounters a truck identical to the teenagers' from Halloween and hides the kids in a construction zone.
-After being spotted by a neighbor who mistakes him for Rowley, he abandons the kindergarteners and flees.
-To his bewilderment, Rowley is suspended from Safety Patrol, but Greg eventually confesses the truth.
-Distraught at Greg's mistreatment of him, Rowley ends their friendship.
-Greg is dismissed from Safety Patrol while Rowley is reinstated as captain.
-Greg is replaced by their classmate Collin as Rowley's best friend.
-Greg attempts to pursue popularity without Rowley, but all his efforts fail.
+In other efforts to become popular, the boys join the Safety Patrol team and a contest to become the school paper's cartoonist.
+After Greg accidentally breaks Rowley's arm during a game they invented, Rowley becomes popular and wins the cartoonist contest.
+During a Safety Patrol assignment, Greg walks kindergartners down a neighborhood street without Rowley.
+He encounters a truck identical to the teenagers' from Halloween and hides the kids in a construction zone.
+Having borrowed Rowley's coat, he is confronted by a neighbor who mistakes him for Rowley.
+He flees, abandoning the kindergarteners.
+Rowley is bewildered to be suspended from Safety Patrol, until Greg confesses.
+Greg is fired from the service, while Rowley is reinstated as captain and ends their friendship.
+Greg tries to reconcile with Rowley at the Mother and Son Sweetheart Dance until he sees that Rowley has befriended Collin Lee instead.

-One day at recess, Greg and Rowley loudly confront each other and a circle of students encourages them to fight; however, neither of them is good at fighting.
-The teenage boys from Halloween arrive at the scene and force Rowley to eat part of the cheese after the other kids, except for Greg, are chased inside the school.
-They flee the scene when the school's gym teacher, Coach Malone, arrives, but when the other kids come back out and notice that the cheese has been eaten, Greg takes the blame to save Rowley's reputation, mending their friendship; in the yearbook, Greg and Rowley win "Cutest Friends."
+Greg and Rowley confront each other after school, and a circle of students encourages them to fight before the teenagers from Halloween arrive and, having chased the other students into the school, hold the two boys captive from destroying their van.
+They force Rowley to eat some of the cheese, but before Greg is forced to eat the rest of it, the teenagers flee when physical education teacher Coach Eduardo Malone arrives.
+When the other students come back out and notice the cheese has been eaten, Greg takes the blame to save Rowley's reputation, and they reconcile.
+At the end of the school year, Greg and Rowley make the yearbook class favorites page as "Cutest Friends".